Greengage-project/frontend/docs/coproductionprocess-guide.md

   ![About to remove a task](images/guideview-removetask.png)
   ![View after removal of task](images/guideview-after-taskremoval.png)

-- _Remember that specific co-production trees can be defined and, hence, selected_ (e.g. [VARAM case](https://github.com/greengage-project/interlinkers-data/tree/master/schemas/servicedescriptionenhancement)) as was done before with the "Default schema" of INTERLINK
+- _Remember that specific co-production trees can be defined and, hence, selected_ (e.g. [VARAM case](https://github.com/greengage-project/interlinkers-data/tree/master/schemas/servicedescriptionenhancement)) as was done before with the "Default schema" of GRREENGAGE
 - _You may also assign durations to tasks_ by editing the task and selected its start and end date.
   ![Assigning duration to task](images/guideview-assignduration.png)